jose-villegas/website-hugo/content/post/imageprocessing.md

 tags: ["image processing", "csharp"]
 ---

-This program implements multiple image processing algorithms, such as edge detection, noise reduction, sharpening etc, part of a college assignment.
+This program implements multiple image processing algorithms, such as edge detection, noise reduction, sharpening, morphological operations, etc, part of a college assignment.
 <!--more-->

 Image loader and processor focused on edge detection, using C# and image loading functions provided by Windows System, UI using Windows Forms.
-The source code for this project can be found [on my GitHub.](https://github.com/jose-villegas/Edge-Detection)
+The source code for this project can be found [on my GitHub.](https://github.com/jose-villegas/Morphological-Operations)

 Edge Detection Kernels: